agathoklisx/libved/README.md

       `*string' or `string*string' or `string*'
         (likewise for directories)

-    Note: many commands has a --recursive option
+    Note: many commands have a --recursive option
   */

   /* Registers and Marks are supported with the minimal features, same with